Simon-Brandt/ShellArgparser/README.md

                                  parsing (default: 1)
 [--error-style=STYLE]            the color and style specification for error
                                  messages (default: "red,bold,reverse")
+[--help-arg-group=NAME]          the name of the argument group holding all
+                                 help options, i.e., --help, --usage, and
-[--help-exit-code=INT]           the exit code for help messages (default: 0) [--help-file=FILE]               the path to a file holding the extended help
-                                 message (default: "''")
+                                 --version (default: "Help options") [--help-exit-code=INT]           the exit code for help messages (default: 0) [--help-file=FILE]               the path to a file holding the extended help message (default: "''")